Sex in advertising: Concept

 Gender Advertisements, a 1979 book by Canadian social anthropologist Erving Goffman, is a series of studies of visual communication and how gender representation in advertising communicates subtle, underlying messages about the sexual roles projected by masculine and feminine images in advertising.
 The book is a visual essay about sex roles in advertising and the symbolism implied in the depictions of men and women in advertising.

-When couples are used in an advertisement, the sex roles played by each also send out messages.
+When couples are used in an advertisement, the sex roles played by each partner also sends out messages.
 The interaction of the couple may send out a message of relative dominance and power, and may stereotype the roles of one or both partners.
 Usually the message is very subtle, and sometimes advertisements attract interest by changing stereotypical roles.
 For example, companies including Spotify, Airbnb, Lynx and Amazon.com have used same-sex couples in adverts.
-These adverts appeal to same-sex couples; and they also create the image that these companies are tolerant, allowing them to appeal to a wider consumer audience.
+These adverts appeal to same-sex couples; they also create the image that these companies are tolerant, allowing them to appeal to a wider consumer audience.

-As many consumers and professionals are thinking people, sex may used to grab a viewer's attention but this is likely short-term success.
+As many consumers and professionals are thinking people, sex may be used to grab a viewer's attention, but this is likely short-term success.
 Whether using sex in advertising is effective depends on the product.
 About three-quarters of advertisements using sex to sell the product are communicating a product-related benefit, such as the product making its users more sexually attractive.

-Daily exposure on social media by adolescents to these types of influences can effect their development.
+Daily exposure on social media by adolescents to these types of influences can affect their development.
 Younger teenage girls are drawn to these ads in order to learn about romance and relationships.

 Correlational studies have linked sociodemographic variables to adolescent viewing habits.
 This can include (but not limited to) sex, age, and even ethnicity.
 Adolescents who watch and listen to a lot of media are more likely than less regular audiences to consider stereotypes of sex roles on TV as realistic.